Pre-K\"ahler structures and finite-nondegeneracy: Symmetry reductions of homogeneous 2-nondegenerate CR 5-manifolds

 The classification of homogeneous $5$-dimensional hypersurface-type $2$-nondegenerate CR structures is derived in \cite{FK-CR}, a major development in Levi degenerate CR geometry.
 Consequently, it provides a large class of pre-Sasakian structures, as each of the classified CR hypersurfaces possess many transverse symmetries.
 Relating \cite{FK-CR} to the classification of affinely homogeneous surfaces in $\mathbb{R}^3$ from \cite{DKR-affine}, one gets that all homogeneous $2$-nondegenerate hypersurfaces in $\mathbb{C}^3$ are locally equivalent to hypersurfaces of the form

 at the origin, where $\rho_a$ is as in \eqref{rho-Doubrov-example} from Example \ref{ex: light cone potential}.
-From \eqref{eqn: homogeneous CR realizations}, we can calculate these hypersurfaces CR symmetries, which in turn can be used to describe all pre-Sasakian structures on the hypersurfaces along with their respective symmetries.
+For the other parameter values $a=0,1$, the structures are holomorphically degenerate.
+From \eqref{eqn: homogeneous CR realizations}, we can calculate these hypersurfaces' CR symmetries, which in turn can be used to describe all pre-Sasakian structures on the hypersurfaces along with their respective symmetries.

 For the $a$-parameterized family of hypersurfaces in \eqref{eqn: homogeneous CR realizations}, their infinitesimal symmetry algebras all contain